 - When you’re away overnight is your home left in the dark?
-A security timer that turns your lights on and off in a random pattern during the hours of darkness is perfect for creating the illusion you’re still home.
+A security timer that turns your lights on and off in a random pattern when it’s dark will create the illusion you’re still home.

 - Are any doors or windows left open?
 Even ones that are upstairs?
-Make it part of your daily routine to check all windows and doors are locked before leaving.
-Ensure old, unstable window handles are replaced as soon as possible.
+Make it part of your daily routine to check all windows and doors are locked before leaving the house.
+You’ll also want to make sure old or unstable window handles are replaced as soon as possible.

 - Are your front and back doors secure?
 Replace any old existing locks with new secure locking systems.

 - Is the outside of your home well lit?
-Outdoor lighting acts a deterrent as it will not only illuminate anyone on your property to passers-by but it will also make it appear as though your home is occupied even if it’s not.
+Outdoor lighting acts a deterrent as it will not only illuminate anyone on your property to passers-by but it’ll also help make it appear as though your home is occupied even if it’s not.

 - Are there any ladders around your home that someone could use?
-Do a sweep around your home to make sure there’s no ladders or other tools that could be used.
+Do a sweep around the outside of your home to make sure there are no ladders or other tools that could be used.